-- Sunbathing and use of sunbeds - Contact sports, weight lifting, and any other moderate/high intensity exercise lasting >30 minutes

-- Consumption of more than 3 units of alcohol per day - Smoking of tobacco or cannabis, or use of vapes - Consumption of non-steroidal anti-inflammatory drugs and antihistamines - Use of topical creams, ointments, or gels containing corticosteroids or nonsteroidal anti-inflammatory drugs.
+- Sunbathing and use of sunbeds - Contact sports, weight lifting, and any other moderate/high intensity exercise lasting >30 minutes - Consumption of more than 3 units of alcohol per day - Smoking of tobacco or cannabis, or use of vapes - Consumption of non-steroidal anti-inflammatory drugs and antihistamines - Use of topical creams, ointments, or gels containing corticosteroids or nonsteroidal anti-inflammatory drugs.

-Following the skin biopsy you will need to take care to not disturb the skin too much until the skin is healed.
+Following the skin biopsy (and any skin blistering procedures) you will need to take care to not disturb the skin too much until the skin is healed.

 We will ask you to inform us if you develop symptoms that may be consistent with COVID-19 infection (e.g. a high temperature, new continuous cough, and/or a change in sense of smell or taste).
-If these occur, we will ask you to arrange for testing according to current government guidelines, or arrange for you to come to the clinic for testing.
-We will ask you to provide results of any tests that you have done at other sites.
+If these occur, we will ask you to come to the research facility for a COVID-19 test.
+We will also ask you to provide results of any tests that you may have done elsewhere.